 This is where the stick figures come into play.
-When she starts thinking about something (walking wonky), ie a boy that shows interest in her (just an example)….all she sees is he loves me he loves me he loves me he loves me.
-What I see (walking with 2 normal legs) is that he SAYS in loves her, but he is daily beating her, doing drugs, cheating, drinking, etc. She doesn’t see the bad, she hyper focuses on “he loves me he loves me he loves me.”
+When she starts thinking about something (walking wonky), ie a boy that shows interest in her (just an example)….all she sees is he loves me he loves me he loves me.
+What I see (walking with 2 normal legs) is that he SAYS in love with her, but he is daily beating her, doing drugs, cheating, drinking, etc. She doesn’t see the bad, she hyper focuses on “he loves me he loves me he loves me.”
 That made sense to her.

 We talked about her love of tattoos.
 She hyper-focuses on the fact that she wants to be seen, be noticeable….so she wants all this art all over her person.
 What she doesn’t see is the fact that something is misspelled or the tattoo artist is using dirty needles and she ends up getting sick.
 This is how the brain of an FASD person works.

 Chronological Age Versus Mental Age

 We talked about the things on that list, I linked to above…..how she is physically 16, but she does not think like a 16 yr old and she doesn’t “feel” 16.
 She realizes she is immature for her age.
 Sadly, she does not have a phone or access to electronics (for a reason).
 Also, she does not have her license (per her request).
 There are days when she feels more like 13 in some areas.
 When she is emotional, that age drops down to about 8.
 Then, when she is escalated we are in the 3-4 yr old range in her reactions.
 This is typical.

 Kids from hard places are normally chronologically an age (16), but mentally they are 1/2 that (8), and when things are bad they are 1/2 the 1/2 (4) that age.
 I drew that out and we talked about real experiences she had that supported that.
 She wants to be “normal”.
 She has a desire to do and reacting like a normal 16 yr old you.
 Again, back to the stick figures.